heilgar/nvim-http-client/README.md

 # Neovim HTTP Request Plugin

 A Neovim plugin for running HTTP requests directly from .http files, with support for environment variables.
-Inspired by the IntelliJ HTTP Client, this plugin aims to bring similar functionality to Neovim in an easy-to-install, easy-to-use package.
+Inspired by the IntelliJ HTTP Client, this plugin brings similar functionality to Neovim in an easy-to-install and easy-to-use package.

-This plugin allows you to work with .http files in Neovim, providing a seamless experience for developers who want to manage and execute HTTP requests directly from their editor.
+The core goal is to ensure compatibility with .http files from IntelliJ or VSCode, allowing them to run smoothly in Neovim and vice-versa.

+**Development is ongoing, with new features added as needed or when time permits.**

 ## Table of Contents